'Bayern's quality is quite something!' - Jurgen Klinsmann compares 'nearly unbeatable' Bavarians to Barcelona | Goal.com

 'Bayern's quality is quite something!' - Jurgen Klinsmann compares 'nearly unbeatable' Bavarians to Barcelona

-Bayern Munich legend Jurgen Klinsmann feels that Hansi Flick's current team can be compared to Pep Guardiola's all-conquering FC Barcelona from the previous decade.
+Bayern Munich legend Jurgen Klinsmann feels that Hansi Flick's current team can be compared to the all-conquering FC Barcelona that featured the likes of Lionel Messi, Xavi and Andres Iniesta.

 The former Bayern player is in awe of the quality of the current Bayern squad and believes they resemble the La Liga giants during the period when the likes of Xavi, Andres Iniesta, Carlos Puyol and Lionel Messi played together in the same team.